-- It's a perfectly uniform, blank disk! - The Visibility function, in fact, is an almost perfect Bessel function of zero order: $J_0(q)$. - A perfect J0 would arise from a perfectly sharp disk.
+- It's a perfectly uniform, blank disk of diameter 10 arcseconds. - The Visibility function, in fact, is an almost perfect Bessel function of zero order: $J_0(q)$. - A perfect J0 would arise from a perfectly sharp disk.
 Atmospheric opacity effects 'soften' the edge, resulting in small deviations from the J0 function at large baselines.

-Examples of Visibilities - a Well Resolved Object
+3C295 - a Well Resolved Object

-The flux calibrator 3C295 at 1400 MHz.
+• The flux calibrator 3C295 at 1400 MHz.